FC Dnipro: Supporters and rivalries

+The first fan club in Dnipropetrovsk (today Dnipro) was officially registered by the city executive committee (ispolkom) on 25 July 1968.
+Before registration, the initiative group brought its draft of the fan's club statute and program to the regional committee of the Communist Party of the Soviet Union, department in control of development and propaganda of physical culture and sport in the region which imposed a resolution of approval with a signature, seal and date.
+Later the group met with the Dnipro head coach Leonid Rodos and his assistant.

 The formation of the fan movement in Dnipropetrovsk began in the early 1980s, which saw the appearance of the first representatives of Dnipro ultras at the stadium.
 Later was established one of the largest fans unions – the Braty po Zbroyi (Brothers in Arms) – involving Dnipro, Dynamo Kyiv and Karpaty Lviv.